microsoft/pxt/common-docs/javascript/sts.md

 [TypeScript](http://typescriptlang.org) is a typed superset of JavaScript designed to enable JavaScript developers to take advantage of code intellisense, static checking and refactoring made possible by types.
 TypeScript is gradually typed, meaning that types are optional.
 Type inference helps to assign types to untyped code.
-Inside of TypeScript lies a simple statically typed language that we believe has great potential for both introductory CS education, programming and physical computing.

-In this document, we define a subset of TypeScript called Static TypeScript (STS, for short), its properties and how it can help transform teaching of CS education.
+In this document, we define a subset of TypeScript called Static TypeScript (STS, for short), which was created to make it possible to use a scripting language to program physical computers based on microcontrollers with small amounts of memory.
+The first use of Static TypeScript is for the [micro:bit](http://microbit.org), which has 16Kb of RAM.

-The best way to think of STS is as C#/Java/C++ subset of TypeScript where all types are known at compile time, which permits efficient linking to a C++ runtime.
+The best way to think of STS is as C#/Java/C++ subset of TypeScript where all types are known at compile time, which permits efficient linking to a C++ runtime (in the case of the micro:bit, the [Lancaster University micro:bit DAL] (https://github.com/lancaster-university/microbit-dal)).
 STS tries to maintain as much of JavaScript semantics as much as possible. given that, we say...

 # Goodbye: Any, Union, Intersection Types and the Bad Parts